nblilili/Learn-vuepress/docs/en/02_mult_audio/05_adv_func/01_audio_management/macOS.md

 processing function in your project:

-1. Register the audio output callback through Zmf\_AudioOutputAddCallback before initiating the business, and implement a callback function of type ZmfAudioOutputCallback in this function.
+1. Register the audio output callback through Zmf\_AudioOutputAddCallback before initiating business, and implement a callback function of type ZmfAudioOutputCallback in this function.

-2. After successful registration, the JC SDK will callback the collected original audio data through the callback function when the audio data is captured.
+2. After successful registration, the JC SDK will return to the collected original audio data through the callback function when the audio data is captured.